Lmrs300/to-do-list-js-php/README.md

-To do List made mostly with JavaScript with AJAX and also with PHP.
+To Do List application made mostly with JavaScript with AJAX and also with PHP and MySQL database.